 In the mood for Mexican food?
-Make these Slow Cooker Beef Enchiladas For Two stuffed with shredded beef, corn, black beans, jalapenos, and topped with cheese and a homemade enchilada sauce.
+Make Crockpot Beef Enchiladas For Two filled with shredded beef, corn, and black beans then topped with cheese and a homemade enchilada sauce.

-I’ve been making some form of enchiladas for the past 10+ years.
 My mom loves them, so she usually requests them for dinner.
-Usually it’s Salsa Chicken Enchiladas, but this time it’s crockpot beef enchiladas.
+Usually it’s chicken enchiladas, but this time it’s slow cooker enchiladas with shredded beef.

-So there isn’t any confusion, the slow cooker part refers to cooking the beef chuck roast on low and slow.
+So there isn’t any confusion, Crockpot Beef Enchiladas refers to cooking the beef chuck roast on low and slow.
 You still need to assemble and bake them in the oven, but at least cooking the meat is hands off.

-Although I usually make a big 13×9 pan for family, 95 percent of the time I cook for myself, so I’m bringing you my scaled down dinner for two version.
+Although I usually make a big 13×9 pan for family, 95 percent of the time I cook for myself, so I’m bringing you my scaled down easy beef enchiladas for two.

 That’s why mine makes 6 small enchiladas, which is ideally 3 per person.
 I like to call my recipes realistic dinners for two.

 Or make slow cooker beef enchiladas the next time you crave Mexican food but don’t want to go out for dinner.